 Primordial germ cells undergo mitosis to form primary gametocytes that are diploid, possessing 2 sets of chromosomes (2n) and 2N DNA.
 During prophase of meiosis I, primary gametocytes replicate their entire complement of DNA and though still diploid (2n), are now 4N in DNA.

 Completion of meiosis I produces two secondary gametocytes, each having one set of double stranded chromosomes (1n).
-Since they have only one set of chromosomes these cells are haploid, but because each chromosome consists of two chromatids, the are (2N DNA).
+Since they have only one set of chromosomes these cells are haploid, but because each chromosome consists of two chromatids, they are (2N DNA).

 Completion of meiosis II results in the production of haploid gametes (1n), each having one set of single stranded chromosomes possessing 1N DNA.